-If you are still reading, here's more.
-The gigging artists you have hired as teachers are not trained or equipped to address repairs.
-Most undergrad music performance majors rent the most expensive violin they can afford and all repair skills are not even considered, so you have no experience in this capacity.
-The StringWizards' outreach is specific to this situation.
-We help with both the maintenance and the procurement of instruments for music schools serving income disadvantaged families.
+Here's more.
+The gigging artists you have hired as staff are not trained or equipped to address repairs.
+Most undergrad music performance majors rent the most expensive instrument they can afford and repair is included.
+The StringWizards' provides both maintenance and occasional procurement of instruments for music schools in this circumstance.

 Learn violin repair,